Signum manus: History

-The term Chrismon was introduced in New Latin specifically as a term for the Chi Rho monogram.
+The term Chrismon was introduced in Neo-Latin specifically as a term for the Chi Rho monogram.
 As this symbol was used in Merovingian documents at the starting point of what would diversify into the tradition of "cross-signatures", German scholarship of the 18th century extended use of the term Chrismon to the entire field.
 In medievalist paleography and Diplomatik (ars diplomaticae, i.e. the study of documents or charters), the study of these signatures or sigils was known as Chrismologia or Chrismenlehre, while the study of cross variants was known as Staurologia.

 Chrismon in this context may refer to the Merovingian period abbreviation I. C. N. for in Christi nomine, later (in the Carolingian period) also I. C. for in Christo, and still later (in the high medieval period) just C. for Christus.

 A cross symbol was often drawn as an invocation at the beginning of documents in the early medieval West.
 At the end of documents, commissioners or witnesses would sign with a signum manus, often also in the form of a simple cross.
 This practice is widespread in Merovingian documents of the 7th and 8th centuries.
 A related development is the widespread use of the cross symbol on the obverse side of early medieval coins, interpreted as the signum manus of the moneyer.

 The tradition of minting coins with the monogram of the ruling monarch on the obverse side originates in the 5th century, both in Byzantium and in Rome.
 This tradition was continued in the 6th century by Germanic kings, including the Merovingians.
 These early designs were box monograms.
 The first cruciform monogram was used by Justinian I in the 560s.
 Tiberius III used a cruciform monogram with the letters R, M for Rome and T, B for Tiberius; Pope Gregory III used the letters G, R, E, O.

 The earliest surviving Merovingian royal charters, dating to the 7th century, have the box monograms of Chlothar II and Clovis II.
 Later in the 7th century, the use of royal monograms was abandoned entirely by the Merovingian kings; instead, royal wax seals were first attached to the documents, and the kings would sign their name in full.